AntoineSoetewey/datanalyze/content/trainings.md

 The training takes place over 1 day or 2 half days.

-## Build and publish your website with R
+## Build and publish your website or portfolio with R

 ### Objective